ekala-project/ekapkgs-roadmap/README.md

 Why?
 Although a single mono-repo makes it easy for dealing with issues which span many language ecosystems or subtle software interactions, it also causes many maintenance issues.
-Issues like commit access giving "too much power", high noise to signal ration in issues and PRs for contributors, and other issues makes it difficult to maintain nixpkgs from a human perspective.
+Issues like commit access giving "too much power", high noise to signal ratio in issues and PRs for contributors, and other issues makes it difficult to maintain nixpkgs from a human perspective.

 In particular, this fork tries to address the following issues: